UKPLab/arxiv2018-bayesian-ensembles/README.md

 ## Project structure

-   * `src` -- contains all the python code, with the scripts for running experiments in the paper at the top level
+   * `src` -- contains all the python code
-   * `src/baselines` -- implementations of the methods we evaluate BSC against
+   * `src/baselines` -- implementations of the methods we evaluate BSC against, including the MACE implementation in Java, see NOTICE.txt
-   * `src/bsc` -- the core implementation of our method, including various annotator models
+   * `src/bayesian_combination` -- the core implementation of the variational Bayes method
+   * `src/bayesian_combination/annotator_models` -- various models of annotator reliability
+   * `src/bayesian_combination/label_models` -- models for sequential labels, classification without features, and classification with features
+   * `src/bayesian_combination/tagger_wrappers` -- wrapper classes for integrating automated classifiers using variational combined supervision (VCS)
    * `src/data` -- simualted data generation and loaders for our test datasets
    * `src/evaluation` -- experimental code for calling all aggregation methods, running the active learning simulation and computing evaluation metrics
+   * `src/experiments` -- scripts for running experiments in the papers, see below
-   * `src/lample_lstm_tagger` -- LSTM-based model for sequence tagging, see NOTICE.txt
+   * `src/taggers` -- Implementations of automated taggers for inclusion using VCS, including the BiLSTM-CRF for sequence tagging, see NOTICE.txt
-   * `src/models` -- temporary storage of LSTM models
    * `src/test` -- simple unit tests
    * `batch_scripts` -- for running on a cluster with SLURM
    * `config` -- config files for the simulations
    * `data` -- datasets and outputs from error analysis
-   * `documents` -- tex files for the paper.
+   * `documents` -- tex files for the EMNLP paper.
-   * `MACE` -- MACE implementation in Java, see NOTICE.txt

-## Third-pary code included in this repository:
+### Third-pary code included in this repository

-* MACE -- by Dirk Hovy, https://github.com/dirkhovy/MACE
+* src/baselines/MACE -- by Dirk Hovy, https://github.com/dirkhovy/MACE
 * src/baselines/hmm.py -- by An Tanh Nguyen, https://github.com/thanhan
+* src/taggers/lample_lstm_tagger -- by Guillaume Lample, https://github.com/glample/tagger

-## Requirements and installation.
+## Requirements and Installation

 Python 3.5 or higher.